| 2015 |

 | 2024 |

-The UBR4-KCMF1 complex is required for efficient degradation of multiple orphan subunits from the chaperonin, proteasome cap, proteasome core, and a protein targeting complex.
-Epistasis analysis and in vitro reconstitution show UBR4-KCMF1 acts downstream of a priming E3 ligase that first mono-ubiquitinates orphan substrates; UBR4 then recognizes both the orphan and its mono-ubiquitin and extends K48-linked poly-ubiquitin chains for proteasomal degradation. |
+The UBR4-KCMF1 ubiquitin ligase complex is required for efficient degradation of multiple unrelated orphan subunits (from chaperonin, proteasome cap, proteasome core, and protein targeting complex).
+Epistasis analysis and in vitro reconstitution show UBR4-KCMF1 acts downstream of a priming E3 ligase that first mono-ubiquitinates orphan substrates; UBR4 then recognizes both the orphan substrate and its mono-ubiquitin and builds K48-linked poly-ubiquitin degradation signals. |

 bioRxivpreprint |